-Oriana House policy 1080 prohibits hiring or promoting anyone who may have contact with the residents and prohibits the services of any contractor who may have contact with residents who: has engaged in sexual abuse in a prison, jail, lockup, community confinement facility, juvenile facility, or other institution; has been convicted or engaging or attempting to engage in sexual activity in the community facilitated by force, overt or implied treats of force, or coercion, or if the victim did not consent or was unable to consent or refuse; or has been civilly or administratively adjudicated to have engaged in the activity described in the above section.
+Oriana House policy 1080 prohibits hiring or promoting anyone who may have contact with the residents and prohibits the services of any contractor who may have contact with residents who: has engaged in sexual abuse in a prison, jail, lockup, community confinement facility, juvenile facility, or other institution; has been convicted or engaging or attempting to engage in sexual activity in the community facilitated by force, overt or implied treats of force, or coercion, or if the victim did not consent or was unable to consent.

 Policy 3006 requires the agency to conduct a background check for all prospective employees, including temporary employees, independent contractors, volunteers, and student interns or required the contractor, vendor, volunteer to provide a background check.
 Record checks are completed every five years.
 The auditor interviewed the Director of Human Resources during the onsite visit.
+The Director reports that Oriana House now owns and operates its on fingerprint machines and are capable of conducting their own background checks.
+She states that background rechecks are completed every five years by building, and the agency uses an online third party vendor to compete these checks.

-The director states that every five years the Human Resource Department will run background checks on the entire facility regardless of when a person was hired in order to guarantee all staff received the required updated check.
-The updated background check will be stamped with a red PREA label to signify that the employee has received an updated background check as required by the standard.
-All employees, independent contractors, volunteers, and interns are required by policy 1080 to immediately report to their supervisor any arrests, citations, and complaints to professional licensing boards.
+All employees, independent contractors, volunteers, and interns are required by policy 3009 to immediately report to their supervisor any arrests, citations, and complaints to professional licensing boards.
 Employees document this continued affirmation during annual personnel evaluations.
 All successful applicants are notified of the PREA background check requirement and that any omission regarding sexual misconduct is grounds for termination.
 Employees are required to document their adherence to this policy.